palbcn/notion-website/README.md

-# Github Pages from Notion
+# Build Github Pages from Notion content.

 Based on `timovv/notion-website-template`

-Automated make a website from Notion content, using Loconotion, and deploy into GitHub Pages.
+Automated build a website from Notion content, using Loconotion, and deploy into GitHub Pages.

 ### configuration